 |

 Essentially, these violent actions are a result of teens not having good ways to cope with their emotions or deal with other people.
 They have learned violent ways of reacting to their problems, but they can still learn better skills for coping with challenges.
 There are some factors that put teens more at risk of becoming violent, but not all teens in these situations become violent, and some teens become violent without belonging to at-risk groups.
+This is not all the teen violence causes possible.
 Teens are more likely to engage in violent behavior if they are exposed to:

 The causes of teen violence often have roots in childhood and adolescence.
 Children and pre-teens may be exposed to situations that increase their risk of being violent or being the victim of violence as a teen.
 Being male is a risk factor as well, since more males than females are injured or killed in teen violence.
 Those who commit violent acts as teens, were more likely as children to: